|

 Major ports are at Iraklion and Hania, and Crete is a major commercial hub in the Mediterranean for passenger and freight shipping.
 You might also arrive or depart Crete by boat from the smaller ports at Rethimno and Agios Nikolaos.

 Hania is arguably the most appealing city in Crete.
 Built around a picturesque harbour, the city is flavoured by Venetian and Ottoman influences due to their occupation of the island between the 13th and 19th centuries.
-Hania boats massive fortifications, a lighthouse, mosques, churches and old steam baths buried within a network of narrow streets lined with Italian-style architecture.
+Hania boasts tourist attractions such as massive fortifications, a lighthouse, mosques, churches and old steam baths buried within a network of narrow streets lined with Italian-style architecture.

 Crete has two international airports - one at Iraklion and the other at Hania.
 Flights connect directly to Greece, Cyprus and various European cities if you buy charter plane tickets.

-Crete accommodation can be a luxury five star hotel room with all mod cons and a swimming pool, a youth hostel, a small family-run apartment or even a cheap camping site.
+Crete holiday travel accommodation can be a luxury five star hotel room with all mod cons and a swimming pool, a youth hostel, a small family-run apartment or even a cheap camping site.

-Crete's economy is based largely on tourism with well over 2 million tourists buying cruise boat and plane tickets each year for a vacation on the island.
+Crete’s economy is based largely on tourism with well over two million tourists buying hotel accommodation, cruise boat and plane tickets each year for a vacation on the island.

 Agriculture remains another key industry.
 Almost a third of Crete comprises farms producing wine grapes, vegetables, citrus fruit, honey, cherries, chestnuts, almonds and olive oil.